Estate Litigation and Second Marriages

 - The value of assets passing to the spouse outside of the will via right of survivorship or by transfer of assets during the will-maker’s lifetime

-Obviously, there are issues that arise in wills variation claims involving second marriages and adult children.
-However, the estate litigation lawyers of Klein Lawyers can help.
+There are issues that arise in wills variation claims involving second marriages and adult children.
+The Vancouver estate litigation lawyers of Klein Lawyers can help.

-When you have been remarried, there are a lot of factors that come into play when it comes to proper estate planning.
-Unfortunately, be it intentional or not, sometimes a second marriage leads to the latest spouse being left out of the will.
+When you have been married more than once, there are a lot of factors that come into play when it comes to proper estate planning.
+Unfortunately, be it intentional or not, sometimes an estate plan does not get updated following the second marriage, leaving one spouse missing out on the estate’s value.

 As the spouse of the deceased, you likely have a claim to a portion of the estate, even if your spouse left you a gift before death.
 But when family tensions are high with the biological children, you will need a lawyer who can guide you through the process.